CSC207-UofT/course-project-newtapp/phase1/design_document.md

 ## Open Questions

 As our group continues to implement a Web Application, we have come across a few design questions that we are considering.
-- Are 32 bit integers sufficient for unique User ids?
+- Are 32-bit integers sufficient for unique User ids?

     We noticed in Evan’s “Intro to Web Apps” example that Java’s long type was used for ids.
 What are the pros and cons to using long instead of int for ids?